booting

 The EFI System Partition (ESP) cannot be encrypted ⇗.
 Then, how do you boot from an unencrypted ESP's boot application into an encrypted root, safely*? *according to your threat model

 My answer to this question evolved over time.
+(Skip if you don't care about the thought process.)

 old ◀────► new